Raj-Narayanan-B/scania_truck/README.md

     - Create the github/workflows/main.yaml
     - make sure that dvc is tracking all the artifact files (all the csv files created and downloaded, joblib files(model/preprocessor), params, config, schema, AstraDB secrets files)
     - test the entire app

+CREATE DATABASE airflow_db CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+CREATE USER 'raj' IDENTIFIED BY 'admin';
+GRANT ALL PRIVILEGES ON airflow_db.* TO 'raj';

+Docker Airflow Container Run Command: docker run -p 8080:8080 -v F:/iNeuron/Projects/scania_failures_2/airflow/dags:/app/airflow/dags scania_truck:latest

+Data_Validation
+in 0_trial.ipynb
+- Duplicates check
+- Check for columns with 0 std_dev()
+- Drop columns that have more than 50% of missing values
+- check for histogram features
+- check for PCA # not needed
+- Create the final schema and ensure that the user inputting the new values have the columns present in final schema

+*** Change the module: stage4_final_preprocessing to data validation or
+    create a new function inside that module named data_validation that includes all steps mentioned above.

+- Change the entity config and it's dataclass names to "artifact"
+- Make changes in training pipeline (include data validation)
+- Make changes in prediction pipeline (include data validation)

+- add files_tracker at the end of prediction pipeline
+- add s3 bucket option in index.html
+- if any file is being predicted using the S3 option in webpage, a temp folder should be created and after the prediction, it should be removed.
+- if any file is manually selected by the user, it should be added in the files_tracker